nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/development-environment.md

 **DB Cache (PostgreSQL):** Stores package data in PostgreSQL.
 Better performance with large repositories, closer to production setup.

-The make targets with `db-cache` in the name automatically deploy and configure PostgreSQL.
+The make targets with `db-cache` in the name automatically deploy and configure PostgreSQL in addition to Porch.
 The corresponding VS Code launch configurations include the necessary database connection parameters.

 ## Testing Your Setup